Skip to main content

 Learn More from FCDGC Learn More from GARD

-Also known as NGLY1 Congenital Disorder of Deglycosylation
+Also known as NGLY1 congenital disorder of deglycosylation

 A rare, inherited condition caused by an abnormal enzyme disrupting N-linked deglycosylation.
 Symptoms manifest during infancy, including hypotonia (low muscle tone), seizures, liver disease, eye problems, failure to thrive, hyperkinetic movements, motor and speech delays, peripheral neuropathy, apnea, hypohydrosis, hearing loss, hypermobile joints, and scoliosis.